 - In Alberta, this trout was originally found only in parts of the upper Athabasca River Basin and upper Peace River Basin.

 - The Fish and Wildlife Division stocks rainbow trout in a variety of lakes across the province.
 Rainbow trout are easy to raise in hatcheries, and are a very hardy and active sport fish.

 - Rainbow trout prefer stretches of cool, oxygen rich, swift flowing water and can be found in open, meadow streams.

 Reproduction and Growth

 - Wild rainbow trout spawn in the spring, but fish culturists have developed fall spawning races of the species, allowing fish hatcheries to raise young fish over the winter so they can be released at a catchable size in the spring.

 Conservation and Management

 Wild rainbow trout are currently classified as May Be at Risk in the 2005 General Status of Alberta Wild Species report, whereas introduced stocks of this species are listed as Secure.
 See:

 Native rainbow trout populations in the Athabasca river basin are classified as Threatened under Alberta's Wildlife Act.
-The Minister of Environment and Parks (AEP) has created a multi-stakeholder recovery team to prepare a recovery plan for this species.
+The Alberta government has created a multi-stakeholder recovery team to prepare a recovery plan for this species.
 See:

 - The integrity of native stocks of Rainbow Trout within the historical distribution in Alberta (Athabasca River) are threatened by interbreeding with introduced trout.